Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

 ### SAP-16 - Test all our HA solutions thoroughly (including kernel panic in Linux VMs and also fail-back), fail overs are smooth and meet the expected fail over times.
-The failback can be either automatic or manual.
+The failback can be either automatic or manual

 **Category:  High Availability**